ychj5169/HK-Master/README.md

 Welcome to my Business Analytics Portfolio.

-This repository contains a selection of academic programming projects completed during my Diploma and Bachelor's studies.
+This repository presents selected projects that highlight my practical skills in data analysis, programming, visualization, and business problem-solving.

 The projects demonstrate my learning and practical experience in: